blockapps/contract-migrations/README.md

 ```

 When you run `make deploy-contracts`, you should see logs indicating the successful upload and writing of build artifacts.
-The result will be a newly created `build` directory with the following structure.
+If you did not specify the `ADMIN_ADDRESS` in the Makefile, a new admin account will be created for you when the script launches, and the uploaded contracts will be owned by this new address.
+The result of the command will be a newly created `build` directory with the following structure.

 ```
 /build